 Everyone loves a big man.
 No one loves them as much as football coaches in the NFL, however.
 In a sport full of behemoth men who push each other round and throw their bodies at each other, it helps to pack some pounds under the uniform.

-Fat guys not only serve a functional purpose along the offensive and defensive lines, they sometimes produce the most entertaining plays.
-The 350-pound swan dive, the heaviest “fat guy touchdown” in playoff history and the electrifying 313-pound kick returner all defied the laws of physics.
-Just don’t take a cleat to the face from someone like Albert Haynesworth.
+Fat guys not only serve a functional purpose along the offensive and defensive lines, they sometimes produce the most entertaining plays when they line up as wide receivers and tight ends.
+The 350-pound swan dive, the heaviest "fat guy touchdown" in playoff history and the electrifying 313-pound kick returner all defied the laws of physics.
+Just don't take a cleat to the face from someone like Albert Haynesworth.

 From William "The Refrigerator" Perry to a man that tops our list at a whopping, whopper-eating 410 pounds, here's the list of the 11 heaviest NFL players to ever step foot on the gridiron.
 They truly are an inspiration to everyone.
 And just for fun, their combined weight is 4,186 pounds.